What Should I Expect in a Job Interview

 Opening Minutes: Set the Tone

 First impressions matter, but arriving calm, engaged, and curious sets the tone better than perfection.
-From the moment you walk in or appear on camera, use rapport skills: a warm greeting, a focused posture, and an opening one-liner tying your background to the role (e.g., “I’m excited to be here because my five years leading cross-functional product launches maps directly to your growth priorities.”).
+From the moment you walk in or appear on camera, use rapport skills: warm greeting, focused posture, and an opening one-liner tying your background to the role (e.g., “I’m excited to be here because my five years leading cross-functional product launches maps directly to your growth priorities.”).

 Question Types and How to Respond